 Despite their maturity in recognizing brands, Gen Zs aren’t the thriftiest.
 They are impulsive buyers, mainly because it’s very easy to access what they want online.
 Businesses, especially those that operate DTC (direct-to-consumer), are allowing more personalization of products and services.
 Gen Z consumers eager to express their own creativity aren’t hesitating to spend on whatever they desire.

-In L Catterton’s 2021 consumer insights report on China, they found that even though Gen Z’s population in China is only 17% of the total population, 25% of the total expenditure on new brands in the country come from this generation.
+In L Catterton’s 2021 consumer insights report on China, they found that even though Gen Z’s population in China is only 17% of the total population, 25% of the total expenditure on new brands in the country comes from this generation.
 They are largely interested in “made in China” products, thus driving the growth of homegrown brands such as Pop Mart (toys) and Perfect Diary (cosmetics).
-Gen Zs are driving the growth of “made in China” products especially in retail and fashion.
+Gen Zs are driving the growth of “made in China” products, especially in retail and fashion.

 In another study done by McKinsey, Gen Zs were found to be relatively more comfortable owing money.
 Even university students with no credit histories have access to financial products that enable them to buy what they want.
 They’ve been referred to as the “moonlight clan,” which in Chinese culture is a reference to lunar cycles.
-Most of them value good brands and are comfortable with loans just to be able to live the life they want.
+Most of the value-good brands are comfortable with loans just to be able to live the life they want.
 Perhaps due to their upbringing, this generation also has gained the confidence to live this way because of their education.
 They are confident they will always find a job to sustain their lifestyle.

-What do you need to know about WeChat Mini-programs.
+What do you need to know about WeChat Mini programs?

 How to reach Gen Z buyers

-Since the Gen Z generation are digital natives – as an online business, you need to know which of the latest technologies and trends you should use to reach them.
+Since the Gen Z generation is digital natives – as an online business, you need to know which of the latest technologies and trends you should use to reach them.
 Here are some insights you might consider to target Gen Z customers: